sourcefrog/rsj/README.md

 * Maybe, support a notebook interface.

 * Write clean idiomatic Rust.
 Understand a good mapping from J types to Rust types.
+  The internal implementation doesn't need to be "J in Rust."

 * Never panic.